Azure-Samples/azure-iot-starter-kits/seeed/DEPLOY-MODULES.md

 1. Deploy modules: In the VS Code Explorer, right click the `/config/deployment.json` file and select `Create deployment for Edge device`.
 In the command palette that opens, select your edge device.

-It will take a few minutes for the `edgeAgent` to pull down the manifiest, the `edgeHub` and `temperature-sensor` modules, and start them.
+It will take a few minutes for the `edgeAgent` to pull down the manifest, the `edgeHub` and `temperature-sensor` modules, and start them.
 If you still have your keyboard and monitor connected to the Raspberry Pi 3, you can use the following `docker` commands to monitor the deployment progress:

     - `sudo docker ps`
     - `sudo docker logs -f edgeAgent`